 - Keep your tweets informative and interesting.
 You may want to avoid bland tweets like "Getting ready for @SoAndSo to take the podium #MyMeeting2014" so your tweets aren't perceived as meaningless overload.

-Live-tweeting can be as simple as someone at your event sending out a few key quotations (with proper attribution) in real-time.
+Live-tweeting can be as simple as someone at your event sending out a few key quotations (with proper attribution) in real-time, you don't need to build out a thorough essay.
 Think of it as “interactive note taking,” a term used by digital philosophy expert Christopher P. Long to describe the “record of ideas and resources for future reference… that is collaborative and public.”
 Make sure the person live-tweeting the event has the speakers’ Twitter handles ahead of time.

 There are several ways build up the social media component of your event, too.
 Add the hashtag to your event’s marketing materials, and display it on the agenda at the meeting.
 Use the conference room’s projector screen to display a live Twitter feed of your hashtag.